 Advicelocal’s website www.advicelocal.uk has a postcode lookup tool to help you find local agencies in your area.

 The Trussell Trust has set up foodbanks where you might get emergency food, if you can’t afford to buy what you need.
 See if there is a foodbank in your area on their website www.trusselltrust.org.
 Use the Find a foodbank near you search box.
 Other foodbanks have been set up, linked to the Independent Food Aid Network.
 You can get contact details for these foodbanks on their website www.foodaidnetwork.org.uk.
-Click on the link to the Map of Independent Food Aid Network Members.
+Click on the members list and map on the home page.
 People at foodbanks may be able to suggest other kinds of help too.

 The Money Saving Expert website www.moneysavingexpert.com is a good source of information about different types of grants that are available and other ways to save money.
 Search using the words ‘Grant grabbing’ to get more information.